cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 the remote state machine and its `Consensus` (since clients do not execute the `Consensus` of the remote state machine).
 In this case, a `Misbehaviour` SHOULD be submitted to the host state machine, which would result in the client being frozen and higher-level intervention being necessary.
-Additionally, a slashable bond may be assigned to a client for economic security.

 In the modular case, `ValidityPredicate` MUST reflect the behaviour of the remote logical blockchain where